 Other Thoughts: I figured I would lump the cons and thoughts together.
 The Bridges has a bad reputation.
 It is better'ish than the rating.
 I think the reviews are a reflection of the lack of design consistency and style, attention to detail, the dangerous aspects of the course, and because it is so close to Charlotte.
 I think most people that play in Charlotte or visit the area expect a better design from such a great piece of land.

 The Bridges just leaves an odd feel after many of the holes.
 There are 1 or 2 things that get you scratching your head on almost every hole that make you wonder who designed the course.
 1-4 are so basic, that they dont seem to fit.
 Then you go through 14 holes where almost every one has something that was so easily avoidable; that it is confusing to review.
 These are simple fixes that would absolutly leave players with a sense of satisfaction.

--baskets that are way too close to ravines there are just too many of these these will only erode away and make for even more dangerous or unrealistic greens.
-Not every basket has to be on a drop off...and if it is build some retaining walls around it to stop the dirt from eroding away.
+-baskets that are way too close to ravines: there are just too many of these and they will only erode away and make for even more dangerous or unrealistic greens.
+Not every basket has to be on a drop off.
+If it is, build some retaining walls around it to stop the dirt from eroding away.

--baskets that are in the run off streams for the park.
+-baskets that are in the run off ditches for the park.
 They will erode out and wash away.

 -2 of the tees end directly into a hill...these will continuosly erode down on to the tee box